 Our research on IRIS implementation showed:

-- practices with IRIS saw a 30-fold increase in referrals received by DVA service providers, with no increase in practices without IRIS
+- practices with IRIS saw a 30-fold increase in referrals received by DVA service providers

 - practices without IRIS saw no increase in referrals

-- a 6-month disruption to IRIS led to a 70% reduction in referrals
+- a 6-month disruption to IRIS led to a 70% reduction in referrals, demonstrating that continuous funding and staffing of IRIS as a system level programme is needed.

 - the IRIS programme is cost-effective for the NHS and cost-saving for society.